dougeby/IntuneDocs/InTuneDocs/Understand/intune-glossary.md

 |||
 |-|-|
 |Managed Browser|A [web browsing application](/intune/deploy-use/manage-internet-access-using-managed-browser-policies) that you can deploy in your organization by using Microsoft Intune.
 A managed browser policy configures an allow list or a block list that restricts the websites that users of the managed browser can visit.|
+|Mobile application management|[Mobile application management (MAM)](/intune/deploy-use/overview-of-app-lifecycle-in-microsoft-intune) lets you publish, push, configure, secure, monitor, and update mobile apps for your users.
+|Mobile device management|[Mobile device management (MDM)](/intune/deploy-use/overview-of-device-lifecycle-in-microsoft-intune) lets you enroll devices in Intune so that you can provision, configure, monitor, and take actions on those devices.
 |MDM authority|The [MDM authority](/intune/deploy-use/get-ready-to-enroll-devices-in-microsoft-intune) defines the management service that has permission to manage a set of devices.
 The options for the MDM authority include Intune by itself and Configuration Manager with Intune.|
 |Mobile app provisioning policy|An iOS policy that helps you ensure that [provisioning profiles](/intune/deploy-use/ios-mobile-app-provisioning-profiles) for iOS apps you deploy do not expire.|
 |Mobile app configuration policy|An iOS policy that is used to [supply settings to compatible iOS apps](/intune/deploy-use/configure-ios-apps-with-mobile-app-configuration-policies-in-microsoft-intune) when they are run, for example, a company name, or server address.|